bimdata/documentation-old/doc_sphinx/viewer/create_viewer_plugin.rst

         Create your first Viewer plugin
     endexcerpt

 A Viewer's plugin is a Vue.js Component.
-The plugin adds one or more features to the Viewer.
+The plugin adds one, or more, features to the Viewer.

 Enrich your Model with external data, trigger events during navigation in the 3D model, and provide to your users an unforgettable experience.